MarkusRannare/ScribbleCats/README.md

 Licence: MIT

-Special thanks to the bitsquid team for providing the exelent code for foundation!
+Special thanks to the bitsquid team for providing the excellent code for foundation!
 Also many thanks to the authors and contributors to Box2D for a free 2d physics engine!

 Authors: Markus Rännare mackyman@gmail.com